Why Do They Play Music in Public Places?Music

 While Shopping

-Thus, it discourages reading labels, evaluating products, and making decisions.
+Loud, vocal music discourages reading labels, evaluating products, asking questions, talking to the person with you, and making decisions.

-In total, it makes you a less disciplined shopper.
+In total, it makes you a less effective shopper.

 It can also ruin the shopping experience.